Yōga, Tokyo: Culture

 Yōga is home to Kinuta Park, a broad green space established in 1957.
 The park is located 10 minutes from the Yōga Station and covers 39 ha.
 Kinuta Park has sports facilities, including baseball fields, a basketball court, and swimming pools (25m and 50m, also a small pool for kids and diving pool).
 The Setagaya Art Museum, est. 1986, is located on a corner of Kinuta Park.
 The museum has a permanent collection with an emphasis on photography, particularly the works of Kineo Kuwabara and Kōji Morooka.

 Yōga is noted for its educational institutions, and is home to many primary, junior, and high schools.
 Perhaps the most significant of them all is Sakuramachi State Primary, which had biggest numbers of pupils in Setagaya-ku back in 1992–93 with more than 600 pupils.
 Yōga is also home to the all-girls Catholic Seisen International School.

-Neighbourhood
+Neighborhood

-Around the Yoga station is perhaps the most vibrant area of Yoga.
+Around the Yōga Station is perhaps the most vibrant area of Yōga.
 It is a residential area after all and there are numbers of residential friendly facilities including large super markets (OK Store and Fuji supermarket) as well as smaller grocery stores, butcher, off-licence, fish shops, etc.

 Education

 Setagaya Board of Education operates public elementary and junior high schools.

-1 and 2-chome are zoned to Sakuramachi Elementary School (桜町小学校).
-3 and 4-chome are zoned to Kyosai Elementary School (京西小学校) and Yoga Junior High School (用賀中学校).
-Different parts of 1 and 2-chome are each zoned to Fukasawa Junior High School (深沢中学校) and Seta Junior High School (瀬田中学校).
+1 and 2-chōme are zoned to Sakuramachi Elementary School (桜町小学校).
+3 and 4-chōme are zoned to Kyōsai Elementary School (京西小学校) and Yōga Junior High School (用賀中学校).
+Different parts of 1 and 2-chōme are each zoned to Fukasawa Junior High School (深沢中学校) and Seta Junior High School (瀬田中学校).
 There is also international school such as MITA International School.